 What is an ACO?

-An Accountable Care Organization (ACO) is a group of doctors and other health care providers who agree to work together with Medicare to give you the best possible care.
+An Accountable Care Organization (ACO) is a network of doctors and hospitals who agree to work together with Medicare and shares responsibility for delivering high-quality, coordinated care to patients.
 ACOs may take different approaches to giving you coordinated care.

 Doctors and other health care providers choose to participate in an ACO because they’re committed to providing you with a better care experience.
 They may also be rewarded for offering you better, more coordinated care.
 If your doctor chooses to participate in an ACO, you will be notified, either in person or by letter.

 An ACO isn’t the same as a Medicare Advantage Plan or Health Maintenance Organization (HMO).
-You’re still in Original Medicare, and your Medicare benefits, services, rights and protections won’t change.
-And you still have the right to use any doctor or hospital that accepts Medicare at any time, the same way you do now.
+You’re still in Original Medicare and your Medicare benefits, services, rights and protections won’t change.
+You still have the right to use any doctor or hospital that accepts Medicare at any time, the same way you do now.